How To Install A Drywell

 When planning to dig on your property it’s very important to make sure you don’t dig into any underground utilities.
 So first, we asked Mr. Unruh to call 811, the number to call to have all your utility lines marked before you start digging.

-With the utilities flagged, we plotted where the underground downspout extension should go and where to install a drywell.
-Then we marked the line for that trench with spray paint.
+With the utilities flagged, we plotted where to install a drywell using a small tractor.
+Then we marked the line for a trench from the downspout to the drywell location with spray paint.
 And we’re ready to get started.

 The Unruh’s had already put in a large concrete patio on the back of their house next to the downspout location, and installed a new air conditioner on a new concrete pad.
 The area we started working in was between the two, and right up against the house.

 And wouldn’t you know it, we ran into a bit of an obstacle right off the bat.
 The space between the old air conditioner pad and the new patio was pretty tight and full of old concrete, rocks and other debris.
-The backhoe bucket couldn’t get at all of it, so we had to use our trusty hand tools – also known as, a shovel and our hands.
+The backhoe bucket we were using to dig the trench couldn’t get at all of it, so we had to use our trusty hand tools – also known as a shovel and our hands.
 But once we got that portion of the trench dug, we were off and running.

 And that’s why we call him Digger Dan.

-Once Dan reached the drywell location, he started digging the hole for the drywell itself.
+Once Dan reached the drywell location, he started digging the hole to install the drywell.
 Now in all honesty, he may have gotten a little over-enthusiastic digging this hole, the result being it’s a little deeper than maybe it needed to be.
 But there’s just no substitute for enthusiasm on the job.
 So forever more Dan will be known as Digger Dan.

 Next, we laid the PVC drain pipe sections in the trench and joined them together using the PVC primer and glue, following the package instructions.